CodeWithDennis/larament/README.md

 ![login.png](resources/images/generate-password-action.jpg)

 ### Theme
-A [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that is ready to be used.
-You can find the empty theme stylesheet in the `resources/css/filament/admin` directory.
+A [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that is ready to be used which includes a sidebar separator.
+You can find the theme stylesheet in the `resources/css/filament/admin` directory.

 ## Packages